EOSIO/eos/docs/cleos/command-reference/get/get-currency-stats.md

----
-title: "get currency stats"
+## Description
-excerpt: "Retrieve the stats of for a given currency"
+Retrieve the stats of for a given currency
----

 ## Positional Parameters
 `contract` _TEXT_  - The contract that operates the currency